 Overview and Mission

-The MS-ISAC works closely with DHS and is recognized as the national ISAC for SLTTs to coordinate cyber readiness and response.
+The MS-ISAC works closely with the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) and is recognized as the national Information Sharing and Analysis Center (ISAC) for SLTT cyber readiness and response coordination.

 Principles of Conduct

 The MS-ISAC is operationally focused and achieves its actions through:

 As part of MS-ISAC membership and in order to achieve a higher state of readiness and resilience to help protect our critical infrastructure, each MS-ISAC Member will be guided by the following principles of conduct in all of their MS-ISAC interactions:

 - Agree to the MS-ISAC’s philosophy of collaboration and cooperation and work collaboratively with all entities within their organization to promote the collective mission of the MS-ISAC.

 - Agree to share appropriate information between and among peer MS-ISAC Members to the greatest extent possible.

 - Agree to collaborate and share across the critical sectors to reduce traditional stovepipes, minimize barriers, and foster our collective MS-ISAC mission.